Spokane’s Best Neighborhoods –

 The center of the South Hill is Manito Park, which is so large it provides an orientation point regarding which side of the park one lives on.

 Some may wonder why the southern reaches of High Drive and, not to mention, the neighborhoods surrounding Comstock Park are not incorporated into my definition of the South Hill.
 The answer is actually pretty simple, everything south of 29th just isn’t as good as the neighborhoods I depict on the above map — less sidewalks, less street trees, and many homes were built during the rancher and split-level rancher era.
 Additionally, make no mistake, the southern reaches of High Drive beyond 29th is one of the premier residential areas in the city.
 But those homes and surrounding neighborhoods just aren’t as livable as the neighborhoods north of 29th Avenue, nor do they share the same neighborhood characteristics.
 Thus, 29th makes for a fine boundary to the south.

 On the north side of the South Hill, 14th Avenue is the general dividing line.
-As one heads toward downtown, particularly down from 14th, the housing density thickens, as does congestion, thereby everything feels a little different.
+As one heads toward downtown Spokane, particularly down from 14th, the housing density thickens, as does congestion, thereby everything feels a little different.
 There’s a few more commercial land uses, and structures grow taller until you reach the boundary of downtown.

 A Front Door